 - (7) Includes amortization of deferred financing costs.
 As of September 30, 2016, we had \$71.3 million in borrowings outstanding on our Credit Facility. - (8) Includes amortization of deferred financing costs related to our Series 2021 Term Preferred Stock, as well as amounts paid to preferred stockholders during the three months ended September 30, 2016.
-See "Description of Our Securities-Preferred Stock-Series 2021 Term Preferred Stock" for additional information. - (9) Includes our overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement.
+See "Description of Our Securities-Preferred Stock-Series 2021 Term Preferred Stock "for additional information.
+(9) Includes our overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses - (9) Includes our overhead expenses, including payments under the administration agreement based on our projected and can't overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement.
 See "Management-Certain Transactions-Administration Agreement." - (10) Total annualized gross expenses, based on actual amounts incurred for the quarter ended September 30, 2016, would be \$25.8 million.
 After all voluntary, unconditional, and irrevocable credits described in footnote 4, footnote 5 and footnote 6 above are applied to the base management fee and the loan servicing fee, total annualized expenses after fee credits, based on actual amounts incurred for the quarter ended September 30, 2016, would be \$19.4 million or 10.16% as a percentage of net assets.